2060-io/message-pickup-repository/docs/architecture.md

 Server -> Redis: publish(recipient, msg)
 alt "There is an ongoing Live Mode session"
 Server -> Client: messagesReceived(recipient, \n[pending_msgs, msg])
-else  "There is not an ongoinge LiveMode Session" Server -> PNS: sendNotification end
+else  "There is not an ongoing LiveMode Session" Server -> PNS: sendNotification end
 @enduml